What is Lyme disease? Stealthy, Tricky, Devastating… Treatable!

 ARE THERE OTHER WAYS TO GET LYME DISEASE OTHER THAN BY TICKS?

-- Lyme disease is NOT casually contagious, meaning it is NOT transmitted from person-to-person. from simple touching or kissing an infected person.
+- Lyme disease is NOT casually contagious according to the CDC, meaning it is NOT transmitted from person-to-person or from simple touching or kissing an infected person.

 - However, Borrelia has been found in male ejaculate and vaginal secretions.
 Thus, theoretically, Lyme CAN be sexually transmitted.
 Unfortunately, this has not be sufficiently studied to verify the rate and efficiency of transmission.